Blarney Castle Tour is More Than Kissing an Old Stone

 The climb to the top of the castle is somewhat tasking because of the number of steep and narrow steps.
 But getting to the top gives access to the Blarney Stone and a commanding display of the green countryside from the battlements.

-Kissing the Blarney Stone -- or pretending to kiss it for some people -- is only one reason to visit this major historical attraction in County Cork.
+Kissing the Blarney Stone -- or pretending to kiss it for some people -- is only one reason for a tour of this major historical attraction in County Cork.

 Kissing the Blarney Stone

 Anyone who wants to kiss the Blarney Stone (or pretend to do it) must lie on their back, arch their head and shoulders down through an opening in the battlement and kiss the stone on the outside wall.

 The wall has two handrails for gripping.
 As another safety precaution, a castle employee holds the visitors and guides them in the proper way to arch back.